TbLtzk/Centaurus/README.md

 ### Advanced (Android)

+* We recommend VisualStudio Community Edition (free) and [Tools for Apache Cordova](taco.visualstudio.com/) (a.k.a.
+Taco)
-* [Install Ionic](http://ionicframework.com/getting-started/).
+  * Otherwise [Install Ionic](http://ionicframework.com/getting-started/).
 The [video tutorial for Windows users](http://learn.ionicframework.com/videos/windows-android/) is quite comprehensive
 * [Fork project](https://github.com/klopper/Centaurus) as usual.
 * make a copy of configTemplate.xml and name it config.xml
 * Make sure your device is visible to your computer.
 You can check this by running ```adb devices```.
 More information coming soon.